se-uhd/llm-guidelines-website/guidelines/_sources/09_report-benchmark-metrics.md

 **TODO:** What are suitable metrics and benchmarks for evaluating LLMs?

+A good starting point could be [this paper](https://arxiv.org/pdf/2308.10620).

 ### Metrics

 * pass@k (**TODO:** What are common values for k?
 Who came up with that metric?), but also others such as [CodeBLEU](https://arxiv.org/pdf/2009.10297), [CrystalBLEU](https://software-lab.org/publications/ase2022_CrystalBLEU.pdf), etc.